johnnnydo/johnnnydo.github.io/readme.txt

 - */1 Passes validation checks
 - */2 Embraces spirit of the assignment

+I believe I earned 13/13 points on this assignment because I followed all of the requirements that was needed.
+And I attempted many features that embraced the spirit of this project such as the built in console I made to mimic code and the Navigation bar.
+I also made this a responsive website by making use of the grid-system using containers, made use of flex/flexbox , and used percentages for sizing whenever I could in order to make it responsive.

 2. What (a) basic features, (b) CSS features, and (c) advanced features did you include in your portfolio?

 (a) Basic features